 Currently, the books of Swami Abhishiktananda are now in the process of being re-edited and republished in India.
 From this perspective, an Editorial Board has been formed to republish and update the existing titles.
 The Editorial Board consists of knowledgeable persons who belong to different traditions and who are deeply involved in interreligious dialogue.
 Presently, this Board comprises the following members:

 A native of Belgium, Swami Atmananda Udasin studied Theology, Indian Philosophy and Comparative Religion in Louvain, Paris, and Jerusalem.
 He has been deeply inspired, since the early 1980’s, by the lives and spiritual journeys of Swami Abhishiktananda (Henri Le Saux) and his realized disciple, Swami Ajatananda Saraswati (Marc Chaduc).
 He has served as President of the Abhishiktananda Society (2007-2008), of which he was an Associate Member since 1983.

-He is currently Director of the Abhishiktananda Centre for Interreligious Dialogue and is Head Monk of Ajatananda Ashram, an interreligious monastic ashram on the Ganges, in Rishikesh (North India).
+He is the Director of the Abhishiktananda Centre for Interreligious Dialogue and the Spiritual Head of Ajatananda Ashram, an interreligious monastic ashram on the Ganges, in Rishikesh (North India).
+Website: www.ajatananda.org